 I was a little surprised when actor Ryan Corr agreed without hesitation to spend over 3 hours fully clothed in a luke warm, oily bath reciting the words of a Nick Cave song that was probably drafted in Cave’s mind long before Corr was even born.
-After all, there was no cash being thrown at him, no mass audience to impress, no free wardrobe, not even a lunch budget.
-He also knew that this was my first attempt at producing a film clip.
+After all, there was no cash being thrown at him, no mass audience to wow.. he also knew that this was my first attempt at producing a film clip.
 When I asked him why he’d agreed to my request he simply said, “I really liked the concept.”

 Ryan Corr’s acting career began at the tender age of 13 starring in children’s TV shows The Sleepover Club, Silver Sun and the film Opraholic.

 “I actually left home at that time to go and live with a bunch of fellow child actors, you could say that I learned a lot from that living experience, it was very interesting…it was a lot of fun,” he says with a cheeky grin.

 Corr’s early years were spent in Melbourne, his father working as a teacher and sports coach for young people living with disability and his mother as an occupational therapist.